Don Budge: Amateur career

 In January, Budge beat Walter Senior in the final of the Northern California indoor event.

-In April Budge won the North and south tournament at Pinehurst beating Hal Surface in three-straight sets for the loss of just one game with a "superb exhibition of speed and control".
-In June, Budge beat Dave Jones in the final of Queen's club tournament.
+In April, Budge won the North and south tournament at Pinehurst beating Hal Surface in three-straight sets for the loss of just one game with a "superb exhibition of speed and control".
+In June, Budge beat Dave Jones in the final of the Queen's Club tournament.
 Budge beat Riggs in the final of the Eastern championships in August.
 Budge beat Perry in the final of the Pacific Southwest tournament in September.

 In October, Budge beat Walter Senior in the final of the Pacific Coast championships.
-In December Budge beat Riggs in the final of the Southern California midwinter tournament.
+In December, Budge beat Riggs in the final of the Southern California midwinter tournament.